hablapps/pairstrading/PostPairsTrading.md

 ```q
 rs:{[n;syms]select from prices where date within (.z.d-tr;.z.d),sym in syms}
 ```
-The body of the function might seem pretty familiar to the SQL practicioner.
+The body of the function might seem pretty familiar to the SQL practitioner.
 In fact, we are exploiting **qSQL syntax** here, which leverages a syntax similar to SQL but optimised for kdb+.
 It is also worth noting that `.z.d` represents the current date, so we are interested in retrieving data from the `n` days back from today.

 Now we need to send this function along with the necessary arguments to the HDB.
 This approach exemplifies a good practice in kdb+: keeping computations as close to the data as possible.
 Instead of requesting data and then applying a computation to it, we send the computation to the HDB itself so we avoid transmitting unnecessary data over the communication.
 ```q